 Route Grade Votings

-18m.
-A devious classic and a stout challenge at the grade!
-Climb the right-hand arete, past a tricky overlap, to the big overhang.
-Traverse left then grope up and left for better-than-expected horizontal jams.
-Before strength evaporates, make the crux moves to get established on the final wall.
-Finish easily.
+A devious classic and solid at the grade!
+Climb the right arete, past a tricky overlap, to the big roof.
+Traverse left then grope up and left for good jams.
+Swiftly make the crux moves to get established on the final wall then finish easily.

 Login to your ROCKFAX account to add your comments - Search for comments.

 tasty slab, small rock over,long run out traverse with big ping potential,bomer jams then pull round the roof on a tiny slopper and scuttle to the top. classic grit stone.